AdriaVH/2.1-Estructura-de-dades-N1/README.md

 Pizzeria:
 Llista quants productes de categoria 'Begudes' s'han venut en una determinada localitat.
 Llista quantes comandes ha efectuat un determinat empleat/da.

+## 📋Requisits
+To get started with this project, you need:

+MySQL Server 8.0 or higher

+MySQL Workbench 8.0.36 or any compatible version (optional but recommended for easier interaction with the database)

+## 🛠️Instal·lació

+Install MySQL Workbench:

+Download MySQL Workbench from the official website

+## ▶️Execució

+Import the Schema: Import the provided SQL file (or run the SQL statements directly) to create the necessary tables and relationships.
+Direcory "verification_queries" has the SQL files to execute the verifications that asked.